LiciaHe/Color-Hoarding-with-Licia-He/README.md

 ## License and Note

-This is a one-women project growing purely out of passion.
+This is a one-woman project growing purely out of passion.
 It's not affiliated with any of brand/company/manufacturer included in the collection.
 The color might look significantly different if they were swatched or processed in other ways.

-I decide to open source this project, including all the data (spreadsheet + color swatches), the code I used to process the data (in Python), and the web-based system (in Javascript).
+I decided to open source this project, including all the data (spreadsheet + color swatches), the code I used to process the data (in Python), and the web-based system (in Javascript).

 If you would like to support me or this project, please consider supporting organizations/movements that help women and non-binary artists & technologists.
 I recommend donating to organizations like [AnitaB Institute](https://anitab.org/) and [Girls Who Code](https://girlswhocode.com/).